-This topic contains 8 replies, has 4 voices, and was last updated by Anonymous 7 years, 9 months ago.
+- This topic has 8 replies, 4 voices, and was last updated 8 years ago by Anonymous.

 If you currently offer infrared as a service, I would like to know about your experiences and how it can be used as a way to generate income for your business during the off-season.
 Please help!!July 18, 2009 at 12:09 am #5810

 I think that infrared work in the winter is going to depend a lot on where you are located.
 I’m in Maine, and I’m here to tell ya, it’s no picnic, but for those that jump into the water, it can be very rewarding.
 In the cold states the asphalt producers pretty much shut down, so you have to plan ahead for a source of supply for your RECLAIMER. (not hot box) There is top dollar work out there with gas & telephone companies around the larger metropolitan areas.
 They are not going to come looking for YOU.
 To get started, you need to “dig them out” and tell them how your new service can benefit them.
 Infrared is relativly new, and many potential consumers need to be “taken to school” and shown how the service can benefit them.
 In the coming weeks and months, I will be happy to try and answer specific questions about this emerging technology but it’s pretty hard to give a general overview because of the variety of areas and parts of the country different dealers live in.
 What would work for a dealer in the south, might not work in the North, and vice versa.
 Also, what works in the city, might not stand a chance in the country.
 I’m sure you all get the point.
 For now, I’ll just be ready to answer your questions as best I can.July 19, 2011 at 7:42 am #6394AnonymousInactive

 Industry Newbie – Can’t you just mix cold patch and some rejuvenator as an alternative to closed plants during the winter months?July 20, 2011 at 6:09 am #6395